The Best Ant Killer For Home and Garden

 Avoid using vinegar on granite, quartz, marble or any surface that can be easily damaged by acid.

-Coffee granules won’t kill ants but are very effective at repelling them.
+Coffee granules won’t kill ants but I tested them and they are very effective at repelling them.

-Ants hate the smell of coffee and avoid crossing lines of coffee unless they really have to.
-Some pet owners sprinkle coffee near (but not in) pet food bowls to stop ants getting at the food.
+Ants hate the smell of coffee and I could see them avoiding crossing lines of coffee unless they really had to.
+I’ve seen some pet owners sprinkle coffee near (but not in) pet food bowls to stop ants from getting at the food.

 Many plants give off strong scents to deter insects and you can do the same thing with spices, herbs and essential oils.

-Chilli pepper, cayenne pepper, black pepper, garlic cloves, mint and cinnamon are all effective at deterring ants from crevices, cupboards and other similar places.
+I’ve heard that chilli pepper, cayenne pepper, black pepper, garlic cloves, mint and cinnamon are all effective at deterring ants from crevices, cupboards and other similar places.
+While I haven’t personally tested them, I know that in a garden, ants would never go near these plants.

-Peppermint or eucalyptus oil also works at deterring ants – just place a few drops onto tissue or cotton and place into the cupboard or void where the ants are and they’ll soon disappear.
-Add extra drops as required.
+Peppermint or eucalyptus oil also works at deterring ants and I have tested this in my home – I placed a few drops onto tissue or cotton and placed them into the cupboard or void where the ants are and they soon disappeared.

 FAQs About Ants